ArcoOost/TypeScript-wiki/Breaking-Changes.md

 if (typeof x === "number") {
     function inner(): number {
-        return x; // Error, type of x is not narrowed, c is number | string }
+        return x; // Error, type of x is not narrowed, x is number | string }
     var y: number = x; // OK, x is number
 }